WARDEN EXCHANGE ADVISORY PANEL

 Former Director of Corrections and former Warden in Ohio

-Association of State Correctional Administrators (ASCA) states that “few individuals generate as much respect and admiration as Reggie Wilkinson.”
-Wilkinson is currently the president & CEO of the Ohio College Access Network.
-Formerly he was executive director of the Business Alliance on Higher Education and the Economy; and since 1973, he was employed by the Ohio Department of Rehabilitation and Correction.
+The Association of State Correctional Administrators (ASCA) states that, “few individuals generate as much respect and admiration as Reggie Wilkinson.”
+Wilkinson is president of Connecting the Dots, LLC.
+After he retired from state government in 2006 he was president & CEO of the Ohio College Access Network as well as The executive director of the Ohio Business Alliance on Higher Education and the Economy.
+He was first employed by the Ohio Department of Rehabilitation and Correction in 1973.
+Among other positions, he was a warden and served as the agency’s director for over 15 years.
 Dr. Wilkinson is past-president of ASCA and American Correctional Association (ACA), has authored numerous articles on best practices in corrections, and has spoken on restorative justice and faith-based programming.
-He has received awards from the National Governors Association, ACA, ASCA, International Community Corrections Association, National Association of Blacks in Criminal Justice, Volunteers of America, Ohio Community Corrections Organization, and the Ohio Correctional and Court Services Association.
+His recent book is entitled Leadership And Management: Connecting the Dots.
+He has received awards from the National Governors Association, ACA, ASCA, International Community Corrections Association, and the Volunteers of America.
 Reggie received a Bachelor’s degree in political science and a Master’s in higher education administration, both from Ohio State University.
 He was awarded a Doctor of Education from the University of Cincinnati.